jumpsplat120/LuaReg/README.md

  Basic Windows registry manipulation using lua.

 ## Installation
 Drop the bin folder into your project.
 Feel free to name it whatever you'd like. `require` main.
 If you have fused the project, make sure to move `WinReg.dll` to the top level, next to the executable.
+Call reg:load() before doing anything else.

 ## Dependencies
 Written for LuaJIT.
 Needs ffi to load the dll, since I wrote the dll in C# and exported it using DllExport.
 Feel free to take a look at the .cs file and rewrite it to use the lua api.
 Uses one line from Love2D that helps locate the currently running project; `love.filesystem.getSource()`.
 If you can replace that, you don't need Love.